 Try to imagine a world without car insurance.
 Every time you went for a drive, you would be risking your bank account and your future earnings.
 Insurance is designed to help protect you from expensive and sometimes devastating surprises including legal costs if you are taken to court because of an accident.

+The average cost of insurance is not that much when you compare it to what the insurance company may have to pay out if you make one minor mistake.
 The value of good insurance is only revealed when you need it most.
 In other words, you don’t need insurance… until you do. #AccidentsHappen

 5 Reasons You Need Car Insurance

 - Safeguard your home, savings accounts, and other assets from a lawsuit